frobijn/nF_nanoframework.github.io/content/getting-started-guides/getting-started-versioning.md

 ## Prepare for controlled updates

 To use the controlled update strategy, you have to configure your projects, solutions and/or repository.
 To demonstrate how that is done, the description in this section applies to the simplest case where you have a repository with projects and solutions for an application that runs on device type(s) that require one or more firmware packages.

-More complex cases can be configured in similar ways.
+### Use local copies of tools

 Assuming you are using a git/version-controlled repository to store the local copies, create a directory at the root of the repository, e.g., `<repository>\nanoFramework`.
 Install local copies of the .NET **nanoFramework** tools: